perrochon/gb/ROADMAP.md

 # Roadmap

+#Regression
+Clicking on a planet in Planets1 always gives you Helle

 ## Code Quality
+* Refactor to use GBLocation for ship creation, ship movement, and everywhere else
+* Refactor to use resources for strings
 * Review all warnings
 * Review all TODO
 * Get Rid of Feature Module.
 Having one feature module is kind of pointless, it seems
-* Refactor to use GBLocation for ship creation, ship movement, and everywhere else
-* Refactor to use resources for strings
 * Refactor and apply Naming conventions for UI elements (btn_do etc.) and other things
 * Unit Test Mission 1
 * Access and visibility in gblib